bids-standard/bids-specification/src/common-principles.md

     }
 ) }}

-## Participant names and other labels
+## Subject names and other labels

-BIDS allows for custom user-defined `<label>`s and `<index>`es for example, for naming of participants, sessions, acquisition schemes.
+BIDS allows for custom user-defined `<label>`s and `<index>`es for example, for naming of subjects, sessions, acquisition schemes.
 Note that they MUST consist only of allowed characters as described in [Definitions](common-principles.md#definitions) above.
-In `<index>`es we RECOMMEND using zero padding (for example, `01` instead of `1` if some participants have two-digit labels) to make alphabetical sorting more intuitive.
+In `<index>`es we RECOMMEND using zero padding (for example, `01` instead of `1` if some subjects have two-digit labels) to make alphabetical sorting more intuitive.
 Note that zero padding SHOULD NOT be used to merely maintain uniqueness of `<index>`es.